-The first observation is that all eight GAN-based reconstruction results exhibit clear hallucinated results, and the reconstruction of very fine details is not exact.
-While this is visible with direct visual inspection, such deviations are less visible when shown in the periphery.
+The first observation is that the results of all eight GAN-based reconstruction exhibit clear hallucinated results, and the reconstruction of very fine details is not exact.
+Although this is visible with direct visual inspection, such deviations are less visible when shown in the periphery.
 Furthermore, all reconstructions introduce high spatial frequencies and strong edges, but training with $\mathcal{L}_G^{L2}$ loss makes them sparser and more exaggerated.
-The visual comparison (\refFig{discriminator_input}) between the discriminator trained with and without our synthesized dataset (i.e., $\mathcal{L}_G^{L2}$ vs. $\mathcal{L}_{G^*}^{L2}$, $\mathcal{L}_G^{LPIPS}$ vs. $\mathcal{L}_{G^*}^{LPIPS}$, $\mathcal{L}_G^{Lapl\,MM}$ vs. $\mathcal{L}_{G^*}^{Lapl\,MM}$, $\mathcal{L}_G^{Lapl\,HH}$ vs. $\mathcal{L}_{G^*}^{Lapl\,HH}$) show that our results include more high spatial frequencies.
+A visual comparison (\refFig{discriminator_input}) between the discriminators trained with and without our synthesized dataset (i.e., $\mathcal{L}_G^{L2}$ vs. $\mathcal{L}_{G^*}^{L2}$, $\mathcal{L}_G^{LPIPS}$ vs. $\mathcal{L}_{G^*}^{LPIPS}$, $\mathcal{L}_G^{Lapl\,MM}$ vs. $\mathcal{L}_{G^*}^{Lapl\,MM}$, $\mathcal{L}_G^{Lapl\,HH}$ vs. $\mathcal{L}_{G^*}^{Lapl\,HH}$) shows that our results include higher spatial frequencies.
 We argue that this is due to the flexibility of the discriminator, which penalizes hallucinations of high spatial frequencies less harshly.
-This is a desired effect because while the HVS is sensitive to removing some of the high spatial frequencies in the periphery, it is less sensitive to the changes in their positions (\refSec{related_work}).
+This is the desired effect because while the HVS is sensitive to the removal of some high spatial frequencies in the periphery, it is less sensitive to changes in their positions (\refSec{related_work}).

-To further investigate the spatial frequency distribution characteristics of our reconstructions, we visualize the frequency band decomposition outputs from the Laplacian Pyramid and compute the differences of two layers from the bottom of the pyramid\footnote{Please note the difference between frequency decomposition using Laplacian Pyramid and the Laplacian pyramid-based loss function.}, which encode the highest frequency band and one octave below it (\refFig{differences_stdfov}).
+To further investigate the characteristics of spatial frequency distribution of our reconstructions, we visualized the outputs of frequency band decomposition of the Laplacian pyramid and computed the differences of two layers from the bottom of the pyramid\footnote{Please note the difference between frequency decomposition using the Laplacian pyramid and the Laplacian pyramid-based loss function.}, which encode the highest frequency band as well as one octave below it (\refFig{differences_stdfov}).
 We observe that our reconstructions provide additional hallucinated high-frequency details that do not exist in the traditional foveated image reconstruction.
-Please refer to supplementary material for an interactive demo with more results.
+Please refer to the supplementary material for an interactive demo with more results.

 \mysubsection{Objective image metrics}{image_quality_evaluation}